pzmarzly/x11-input-mirror/README.md

 Uses synchronous networking code, so may be not suited well for controlling multiple machines over high-latency networks.

 The code is pretty bad, but it works for now.
 Feel free to improve it.

+Please keep in mind that devices can de-synchronize due to external factors (e.g. connectivity problems, VM having uneven resources, leading to program requiring more time to start).
+If you open YouTube in 2 browsers with no cookies, same User Agent, at the same time, from the same IP, you will probably get different order of videos.